Baked Squid Stuffed with Mushrooms, Rice, and Cheese

-Fast, delicious and healthy recipe - lots of protein.
-Squid stuffed with mushrooms, rice and cheese in the oven is an interesting dish for lovers of Mediterranean cuisine.
-It is not difficult to make it.
-And if you prepare the ingredients for the filling in advance, then also very quickly.
-The filling of such squid is tender and satisfying.
+A quick, tasty, wholesome recipe — packed with protein.
+Squid stuffed with mushrooms, rice, and cheese and baked in the oven is a fun dish for fans of Mediterranean cooking.
+It's not hard to make, and if you prep the filling ingredients ahead, it's very quick, too.
+The filling is tender and satisfying.

 RopotushkaAuthor avatar